Chocolate Peanut Butter Bark

 Step 4

-Once its solid all the way through, use a butter knife to crack into small pieces.
-Place them in a zip lock bag and throw it in the fridge or freezer and begin grazing immediately.
+Once it's solid all the way through, use a butter knife to crack into small pieces.
+Place the pieces in an air-tight container and store it in the refrigerator for up to a week.

 Average Member Rating